 Future Chevrolet Medium Duty Truck

-Chevrolet will launch two conventional medium duty trucks in calendar year 2018 as 2019 model year vehicles.
-The trucks will slot in the Conventional Medium Duty Class 4 and Conventional Medium Duty Class 5 segments, thereby succeeding the Chevrolet Kodiak that was discontinued in 2009.
+Notably, Chevrolet launched the current-generation of conventional medium duty trucks during the 2018 calendar year as 2019 model year vehicles.
+The trucks slot in the Conventional Medium Duty Class 4, Class 5, and Class 6 segments – as the Silverado 4500HD, 5500HD, and 6500HD – thereby succeeding the Chevrolet Kodiak that was discontinued in 2009.

 |Production:||U.S. Navistar factory (possibly Garland, Texas plant)|

-Chevrolet has confirmed that the upcoming Silverado Medium Duty conventional trucks “will launch in late 2018”.
-As such, the vehicles will likely be designated model year 2019.
+Chevrolet has confirmed that the upcoming Silverado Medium Duty conventional trucks will not launch until after 2025.

 The Chevrolet Medium Duty truck will be offered as a conventional truck with an engine/hood-forward design and be available in Regular Cab and Crew Cab configurations in various wheelbases and GVWRs.